-LGBTQ Morocco: Acceptance
+LGBTQ+ Morocco: Acceptance

-Like other non-western cultures, hand holding between men is not uncommon, but this simply indicates male friendship and nothing more.
+Like many other non-western cultures, hand holding between men is not uncommon, but this simply indicates male friendship and nothing more.
 So if you see this occur do not make any immediate assumptions.
 It is also likely that you will not catch this quite so often in more urban areas.
 Many Moroccans are aware that in the western world two men holding hands often indicates them to be a couple and Moroccans would prefer to avoid this assumption.

-Outlook of LGBTQ Rights in Morocco
+Outlook of LGBTQ+ Rights in Morocco

-The potential outlook for LGBTQ equality in Morocco remains bleak.
-Traditional standards and a conservative religious culture means it will likely be a long while before the Maghreb catches up with western standards of LGBTQ acceptance.
-One LGBTQ Morocco rights organization worth mentioning based in Spain is called Kif-Kif, which means “similar;” they also published a magazine by the name of Mithly.
+The potential outlook for LGBTQ+ equality in Morocco remains bleak.
+Traditional standards and a conservative religious culture means it will likely be a long while before the Maghreb catches up with western standards of LGBTQ+ acceptance.
+As it stands currently, there is no law against discrimination or harassment on the basis of sexual orientation or gender identity in Morocco

 Start Planning Gay Travel in Morocco Today

 Journey Beyond Travel can help you customize a unique and wonderful experience in Morocco, taking into consideration any concerns you may have.
 Our on the ground staff are aware of local culture and can provide you with the best experience while providing advice and a tour of Morocco you’re not soon to forget!
 Contact us today to get started!

 This article was written by world traveler and blogger David Brown.
 You can follow the adventures (and misadventures) of David and his husband at TwoBadTourists.com.
 You can also join up with David on Instagram to learn more about world wayfaring, festivals, and more!

 This article has been updated by Pauline de Villiers Brettell.